jack-y/seneca-entity-crud-now-on-GitLab/README.md

 You can pass `base`, `zone` and `name` of your entity namespace as optional arguments to override the options.

+You can pass a `nonamespace: true` argument to remove the namespace of the resulting entities.
+See the previous chapter: [The returned namespace](#the-returned-namespace).

 You can pass a `joins` value to process deep reading from IDs contained in the entities.
 See the [joins][] feature.

 ### select